EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * The Server's Sender ID is S_U, as defined in this document

-* The Master Secret is derived as EDHOC-Exporter("OSCORE Master Secret", length), where length is equal to the key length (in bits) of AEAD_V.
+* The Master Secret is derived as EDHOC-Exporter("OSCORE Master Secret", length), where length is equal to the key length (in bytes) of AEAD_V.

-* The Master Salt is derived as EDHOC-Exporter("OSCORE Master Salt", 64)
+* The Master Salt is derived as EDHOC-Exporter("OSCORE Master Salt", 8)

 # Message Sizes